clap-lab/clap-lab.github.io/workshop.markdown

 Our interdisciplinary gathering has become known for a focused and social atmosphere.
 Our program includes:
 - keynote talks by renowned international researchers
-- an interactive poster session on novel cross-lingual research
+- an interactive poster session packed with research on cross-lingual and cognitively inspired modeling
 - idea pitches and cooperative sessions
 - guided tour of Carl Friedrich Gauss' historical observatory
 - workshop dinner